Black Mountain (range): Llyn y Fan Fawr

-The lake Llyn y Fan Fawr or lake of the large peak, which lies below Fan Brycheiniog towards the eastern end of the mountain.
-It is of similar glacial origin to its westerly neighbour, but is slightly larger.
+Llyn y Fan Fawr ('large lake of the peak') lies below Fan Brycheiniog towards the eastern end of the massif.
+It is of similar glacial origin to its westerly neighbour, but slightly larger.
 It is about 600 yards long and 200 yards wide, being roughly oriented north south.
-It is drained by a stream known as Nant y Llyn (Welsh: 'stream of the lake'), whose waters flow into the River Tawe.
+The lake is drained by a stream known as Nant y Llyn ('stream of the lake'), whose waters flow into the River Tawe.
 The surface of Llyn y Fan Fawr lies at about 1980 feet or 605 m above sea level.

-The lake can be reached on foot by an approximately 1.7 mile (2.7 km) walk across the moor from the minor Trecastle to Abercraf road, where there is a small space for cars to park.
-There is another small car park a short distance away to the south and next to the same road at the end of another footpath to the lake.
+The lake can be reached on foot by either of two 1.7 mile (2.7 km) paths across the moor from informal roadside parking off the minor Trecastle to Abercraf road.